fundsaccess/angular-iban/projects/angular-iban/README.md

 # Angular-iban

-Angular directives and pipes for IBAN
+Directives and pipes for Angular

 ## Installation